TBXark/mail2telegram/README.md

 The command-based management of black and white lists in the old version has been deprecated.
 Now, the management of black and white lists is done through a mini-program.

-> To use the telegram-mini-program, you need to re-call the `/init` interface to bind the commands.
+> To use the telegram-mini-program, you need to re-call the `/init` api to bind the commands.

 | block list                         | white list                         | list test                            |
 |:-----------------------------------|:-----------------------------------|:-------------------------------------|